TiVo digital video recorders: Stream

-Introduced in 2012, Stream is an accessory that enables streaming (sometimes called "second-screen" viewing) from TiVo Premiere or Roamio DVRs to mobile devices, including iOS and Android smartphones and tablets using the TiVo app.
+Introduced in 2012, Stream (not to be confused with Stream 4K) is an accessory that enables streaming (sometimes called "second-screen" viewing) from TiVo Premiere or Roamio DVRs to mobile devices, including iOS and Android smartphones and tablets using the TiVo app.

 Stream is a transcoder.
 It converts recorded MPEG-2 content from the Premiere or Roamio DVR to a reduced data rate format suitable for the mobile client on a wireless connection (H.264, usually at 720p.)
 Stream's hardware core is a specialized chip: the NXP (formerly Zenverge) ZN200.

 Stream connects to the TiVo DVR via Ethernet on the customer's local network.
 On the mobile device, TiVo App discovers Stream and sets it up for use.
 The TiVo App user then selects a program from their DVR for viewing or downloading on their device.
 Downloading is at up to 4x the display rate; view-while-download is also possible.
 Stream can handle multiple mobile TiVo App client sessions at the same time.

 Roamio Plus and Roamio Pro have Stream capability built-in, with identical capabilities to standalone Stream.

 TiVo BOLT supports streaming with its own transcoder.
 It is also compatible with Stream for users who need to support more clients or faster downloading.

 TiVo announced at CES 2020 on January 7, 2020, a new streaming product called TiVo Stream 4K.
 This is a new product and has no relation to the previously released TiVo Stream hardware.

 Bridge

 Bridge is an accessory to connect an Ethernet network to MoCA.
-It supports Ethernet (10/100/Gbit) and MoCA 2.0 (up to 450Mbit/s) connections.
+It supports Ethernet (10/100/Gbit) and MoCA 2.0 (up to 450 Mbit/s) connections.
 The Bridge is most often used to connect a whole-home TiVo DVR + Mini network to the household WAN/LAN router.
 It can also be used to add MoCA networking to TiVo DVRs that do not include it, such as the two-tuner Premiere and the Roamio.

 MoCA networking is a popular choice for whole-home DVR systems because, unlike Ethernet, it uses ordinary RG-6 coaxial cabling which may already be installed in the customer's home.
 It is also often used in place of wireless as it provides a reliable, fade-free connection robust enough to handle even high-rate MPEG-2 video from the DVR.